How to Save Money When Buying how to measure the rpm of a motor

 - Open frame 0.347 : 1.1A

-Those poor little things got rather warm at stall.
-I clamped them very briefly to prevent the magic smoke from escaping.
+Those little can motors got quite warm at stall, and I clamped them only briefly to avoid letting the magic smoke escape.

 AC Induction Motor Speeds

-Contact us to discuss your requirements of how to measure the rpm of a motor.
-Our experienced sales team can help you identify the options that best suit your needs.
+For further clarification on how to measure the RPM of a motor, contact us.
+Our knowledgeable sales team can help identify the best options for your needs.

 DC Motor Speeds

-To calculate RPM for an AC induction motor, you multiply the frequency in Hertz (Hz) by 60 for the number of seconds in a minute by two for the negative and positive pulses in a cycle.
-You then divide by the number of poles the motor has:
+To find the RPM of an AC induction motor, multiply the frequency in Hertz (Hz) by 60 for seconds in a minute and by two for the positive and negative pulses in a cycle, then divide that by the number of poles:

 - (Hz x 60 x 2) / number of poles = no-load RPM

-You can also calculate the slip rating by subtracting the rated full load speed from the synchronous speed, dividing that answer by the synchronous speed and multiplying that answer by 100:
+To calculate slip, subtract the rated full load speed from the synchronous speed, divide that remainder by the synchronous speed, and multiply by 100:

-Then, to find the full-load RPM, you convert the slip rating to RPM and then subtract it from the no-load RPM:
+Lastly, to determine the full-load RPM, convert the slip rating to RPM and subtract it from the no-load RPM:

 - To convert the slip rating to RPM: RPM x slip rating = RPM slip